dotkernel/api-documentation/docs/book/v5/tutorials/api-evolution.md

 # API Evolution pattern

 API evolution: Updating an API while keeping it compatible for existing consumers by adding new features, fixing bugs, planning and removing outdated features.

 ## How it works

 In DotKernel API we can mark an entire endpoint or a single method as deprecated using attributes on handlers.
-We use response headers to inform the consumers about the future changes by using 2 new headers: **link** and **sunset**.
+We use response headers to inform the consumers about the future changes by using 2 new headers:

 1) `Link` - it's a link to the official documentation pointing out the changes that will take place.
-2) `Sunset` - this header is a date, indicating when the change will roll out.
+2) `Sunset` - this header is a date, indicating when the deprecated resource will potentially become unresponsive.

 **Both headers are independent, you can use them separately.**

 > Make sure you have the `DeprecationMiddleware:class` piped in your `pipeline` list.
-In our case it's `config/pipeline.php`.
+In our case it's
+> `config/pipeline.php`.

 ### Marking an entire endpoint as deprecated

-When you want to mark an entire resource as deprecated you have to use the ``ResourceDeprecation`` attribute.
+When you want to mark an entire resource as deprecated you have to use the `ResourceDeprecation` attribute.

 ```php
 ...